DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

 - Make sure you check out our full gay city guide to Bogota before you go

-- If you're travelling with your partner then you might also like some inspiration for truly romantic things to do in Bogota as well
+- If you're traveling with your partner then you might also like some inspiration for truly romantic things to do in Bogota as well

 - Find out what it's like to grow up gay in Colombia in our interview with local boy Jesus

-- If you're travelling on from Bogota make sure you also check out our full gay country guide to Colombia
+- If you're traveling on from Bogota make sure you also check out our full gay country guide to Colombia

 - Find out the best Colombian food and drink you need to try while you're at it!

 - Check out our gay city guide to Cartagena

 - AND our gay guide to the city of Medellin

 - If you're traveling to Medellin as well then don't miss this article about the incredible Medellin flower festival